MELLIFERA-Labs/wsignal-info/README.md

 # W!Signal tutorial

-W!Signal is an app that let you connect a messenger to app to receive proposal notifications in your messenger and vote by permission without transaction fees ***directly*** in the chat.
+W!Signal is an app (developed by MELLIFERA team) that let you connect a messenger to app to receive proposal notifications in your messenger and vote by permission without transaction fees ***directly*** in the chat.
 We support the following messengers:
 - Telegram